Animadversio/Animadversio.github.io/_academic_notes/Note-on-Neural-Tuning-and-Information.md

+---
+layout: post
+title: Note on Neural Tuning and Information
+author: Binxu Wang
+date: Aug.
+24th, 2020
+comments: true
+categories: [neuroscience]
+tags: [academic note, Neuroscience, Statistics, Neural Tuning, Sensory Neuroscience, Information Theory]
+---

+# Note on Neural Tuning and Information

-Given a stimuli with $D$ intrinsic dimensions,
+Given a stimuli with $D$ intrinsic dimensions, we consider how one neuron or a population of neurons is informative about this stimulus space.

 ## Specific Information (Mutual Information)